fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * The page containing this form is reached either by clicking on log in on the navigation bar or by clicking on the appropriate link on the sign up or log in options page.

-* The form contains a field to enter a username and user password.
+* The form contains fields to enter a username and user password.

 * The form has a submit button to process the entered information.